qgis/QGIS-Documentation/source/docs/user_manual/managing_data_source/opening_data.rst

 Database related tools
 ----------------------

-.. index:: Connecting to database
+.. index:: Database - connecting
 .. _vector_create_stored_connection:

 Creating a stored Connection ............................

-In order to read and write tables from the many database formats QGIS supports you'll need to create a connection to that database.
-While :ref:`QGIS Browser Panel <browser_panel>` is the simplest and recommanded way to connect and use databases, QGIS provides other tools to connect to each of them and load their tables:
+In order to read and write tables from a database format QGIS supports you have to create a connection to that database.
+While :ref:`QGIS Browser Panel <browser_panel>` is the simplest and recommanded way to connect to and use databases, QGIS provides other tools to connect to each of them and load their tables:

-* |addPostgisLayer| :menuselection:`Add PostGIS Layer...` or by typing :kbd:`Ctrl+Shift+D`;
+* |addPostgisLayer| :menuselection:`Add PostGIS Layer...` or by typing :kbd:`Ctrl+Shift+D`
-* |addMssqlLayer| :menuselection:`Add MSSQL Spatial Layer` or by typing :kbd:`Ctrl+Shift+M`;
+* |addMssqlLayer| :menuselection:`Add MSSQL Spatial Layer`
-* |addOracleLayer| :menuselection:`Add Oracle Spatial Layer...` or by typing :kbd:`Ctrl+Shift+O`;
+* |addOracleLayer| :menuselection:`Add Oracle Spatial Layer...` or by typing :kbd:`Ctrl+Shift+O`
 * |addDb2Layer| :menuselection:`Add DB2 Spatial Layer...` or by typing
-  :kbd:`Ctrl+Shift+2`.
+  :kbd:`Ctrl+Shift+2`

-These tools are accessible either from the :guilabel:`Manage Layers Toolbar` or the :menuselection:`Layer --> Add Layer -->` menu.
+These tools are accessible either from the :guilabel:`Manage Layers Toolbar` and the :menuselection:`Layer --> Add Layer -->` menu.
 Connecting to SpatiaLite database is described at :ref:`label_spatialite`.

 .. tip:: **Create connection to database from the QGIS Browser Panel**

-   Select the corresponding database format in the Browser tree, right-click and choose connect will provide you with the database connection dialog.
+   Selecting the corresponding database format in the Browser tree, right-clicking and choosing connect will provide you with the database connection dialog.

-Most of the connection dialogs follow a common basis that will be described below using the PostgreSQL database tool as example.
-For additional settings specific to other providers, you can find corresponding description at:
+Most of the connection dialogs follow a common basis that will be described below using the PostgreSQL database tool as an example.
+For additional settings specific to other providers, you can find corresponding descriptions at:

 * :ref:`create_mssql_connection`;
 * :ref:`create_oracle_connection`;